erisdisqordia/pleroma-fe/README.md

 # Disqordia.space fork of pleroma-fe

-Note: This contains many changes specific to Disqordia.space, such as changes to appearance, language, icons, etc.
+**Master** branch is the official branch, this does not contain many Disqordia.space-specific changes (icon and name changes) unless I feel its warranted

-I plan to set up a branch for use on any instance for other pleroma admins (see to-do list)
+**Disqordia** branch is what you see on Disqordia.space

 ![Screenshot_20210613_014229](https://user-images.githubusercontent.com/84041118/121800817-d4ebb380-cbe8-11eb-82fc-4840b8e6f489.png)

 ## To-do list
 - [ ] Create list of all changes
-- [ ] Create and maintain branch without disqordia specific changes, to be used by other instance admins
+- [x] Create and maintain branch without disqordia specific changes, to be used by other instance admins
 - [ ] Update changelog properly
 - [ ] Set a unique version scheme for this fork
 ### Features